Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-5/_posts/2001-02-01-querystrings.md

 </html>
 ```

-The second page look like this
+The second page looks like this.

 ```html
 <html>